IMPORTANT NOTICE – Please Read

 Current Site Status

 Several activities are planned or ongoing at the Northern Riverside Waste Disposal Area (Site 1) which includes the Active Burning Grounds, Former Disposal Pits and the Outside Active Burning Grounds.
 Site 1 is adjacent to the North Branch Potomac River.
 A remedy for Site 1 Soils was completed in September 2014.
 The selected remedy consists of 1) excavation and off-site disposal of contaminated soil; 2) removal of surface debris in the OABG; 3) land use controls; and 4) long term management.
 An interim removal to address the Former Disposal Pits.
 The most recent remedial investigation for Site 1 was completed in 2006.
 In 2008, a debris investigation, which included digging trenches in the buried materials in the area Outside the Active Burning Ground (OABG), refined the nature and extent of soil contamination adjacent to the river.
 The soil contaminants of concern at Site 1 include volatile organic compounds (VOCs), metals, explosives and dioxins.
 There is an existing pump and treat system to capture and treat contaminated groundwater at Site 1.
-This system has been in operation since 1998, and will be evaluated in the upcoming Five Year Review which was completed in 2013.
+This system has been in operation since 1998, and will be was evaluated in a Five Year Review which was completed in 2013.

 No Further Action (NFA) Records of Decision (RODs) for Site 3 and Site 10 (soils only) were signed in July 2007.
 The Site 4B NFA ROD was signed in November 2007.
 A No Action ROD for Site 2 was signed in 2008.

 The Navy has been pumping and treating groundwater, contaminated with VOCs, at Site 10 since 1999.
 This interim action was selected as the final action in a 2002 Record of Decision.

 A ROD for the Inert Landfill (Site 5) groundwater, surface water and sediment was signed in 2006.
 The construction of the selected remedy, a permeable reactive barrier (PRB), monitored natural attenuation and institutional controls, was completed in the summer of 2006.
 Monitoring data is currently being collected in preparation for an interim Remedial Action Completion, whereby the site will then be considered to be in an Operation and Maintenance (O&M) phase.
 The landfill contents were handled under a separate ROD that selected capping the landfill.